uberflip/interview-eng-i/README.md

 ### 4. Response data

-Add the name and description of the image to the carousel.
+Add the name and latin name of the image to the carousel.

 ### 5. Arrow keys functionality